bdeckard92/dupUT/02-Lesson-Plans/14-MVC/README.md

 ## Module Challenge

-The student challenge this week is to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+The student challenge this week is to build a CMS-style blog site similar to a WordPress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 Students build this site completely from scratch and deploy it to Heroku.

 [Module 14 Challenge](../../01-Class-Content/14-mvc/02-Challenge/README.md)